 Population genomics and the genetics of complex trait divergence

-Population differentiation scans, between two or more populations that differ in a behaviour trait of interest, have rarely been applied to address the genetic basis of complex behaviours (but see (Toews et al. 2019)).
+Population differentiation scans, between two or more populations that differ in a behaviour trait of interest, have rarely been applied to address the genetic basis of polygenic behaviours (but see (Toews et al. 2019)).
 However, they can be powerful for mapping genetic variation at a high resolution, can be applied to natural populations, and can additionally provide evidence of selection (Niepoth and Bendesky 2020).
 Potential drawbacks to these approaches include their agnosticism to phenotypic traits and the challenges to interpret signals of genetic differentiation (e.g. populations often differ in more than one trait, other factors than divergent selection can drive genetic differentiation - Cruickshank & Hahn 2014; Ravinet et al. 2017; Wolf & Ellegren 2017).
-In this study, we took advantage of this powerful population genomic approach but combined it with specific experimental and data analysis strategies as well as clear functional predictions to overcome its potential limitations and to refine interpretations of the results in terms of genetic variation associated with the observed behavioural divergence.
+In this study, we took advantage of this powerful population genomics approach but combined it with specific experimental and data analysis strategies as well as clear functional predictions to overcome its potential limitations and to refine interpretations of the results in terms of genetic variation associated with the observed behavioural divergence.

 Our strategy to investigate population differentiation, with whole-genome resequencing data, at different genomic scales (SNPs, genes, different gene-based statistics) enabled us to identify highly supported candidate regions found consistently divergent regardless of the scales and the statistics used, while also characterising more comprehensively the catalogue of genomic regions and architectures potentially underlying this behavioural shift.
 Genome-wide SNP-based differentiation analyses, despite their limitations (Huang et al. 2011), informed about the respective role of genic versus non-genic regions (mostly regulatory regions) in population differentiation, while confirming functional enrichment results obtained with gene-based analyses.
 However, our study confirmed that genome-wide gene-based differentiation analyses are efficient for gaining power and precision as well as for facilitating the link with the phenotype of interest (Neale and Sham 2004; Huang et al. 2011; Chung et al. 2019).
 The identification of enriched functional categories and the most promising individual genes was eased.
-Moreover, by capturing different potential underlying genetic architectures of adaptive divergence (single causal variant versus multiple weakly selected variants within a gene) (Wang et al. 2017), the two different gene-based statistics (C2_max and C2_mean) provided two lists of outlier genes partially overlapping but also complementary.
+Moreover, by capturing different potential underlying genetic architectures of divergence (single versus multiple small-effect causal variants within a gene) (Wang et al. 2017), the two different gene-based statistics (C2_max and C2_mean) provided two lists of outlier genes partially overlapping but also complementary.
 For example, most Olfactory Receptor candidates are C2_mean outlier genes, while most Vomeronasal Receptor ones are C2_max outlier genes.

 The use of the C2 contrast statistic of BayPass enabled us to assess genetic differentiation based on contrasts of allele frequencies corrected for population structure (Olazcuaga et al. 2021).
 The combination of biological replicates per behaviour group and multiple population comparisons (Focal and Control tests) allowed us to identify the genomic regions consistently differentiated between Choosy and Non-Choosy populations, beyond population-specific differentiation (Figure 1).
 These multi-way comparisons across populations had been advocated as a promising way forward to separate processes acting similarly on all populations from processes that are specific to a single population or population comparison (Wolf and Ellegren 2017) but are rarely implemented (but see Roesti et al. 2014; Vijay et al. 2016).
 In our study, this procedure narrowed down the list of genomic regions of interest, the control test removing respectively 26% and 7.65% of the outlier SNPs and genes, with the final sets of outlier SNPs and genes eventually representing 0.017% and ~5 % of the total number of SNPs and annotated genes in the dataset.
 Yet, this corresponds to a relatively large number of outlier SNPs and genes (4818 and 2118 respectively) that show the expected patterns of genetic differentiation associated with behavioural divergence and reinforcement.